 Whenever I look back at childhood photos, I always get a kick out of the number of pictures of me with a dog or cat (or bunny or goat, because we had those at different points too) at my side and chocolate all over my face.
 These days it’s not much different.
-I usually have Honey and Barley at my side or on my lap…and chocolate on my face.
-It’s less chocolate than when I was little and looked like I dipped my face in a big bowl of it, but it was clear from an early age that I love chocolate.
+I usually have my two dogs, Honey and Barley, at my side or on my lap…and chocolate on my face.
+It’s less chocolate than when I was little and looked like I dipped my face in a big bowl of it, but safe to say it was clear from an early age that I love chocolate.
 It’s for this reason that I highly recommend re-visiting old, sometimes embarrassing childhood photos every so often.
-They give great insight into what made us happy then, and those are often things that will make us happy today.
+They give great insight into what made us happy then, and those are often things that will make us happy today…like this dreamy salted dark chocolate olive oil ice cream.

 I like my chocolate in all forms, and especially in ice cream.
 And when I think back to the best chocolate ice cream of my life, it was during our brief stint in San Francisco.
-The everyday felt very hard there and I was homesick for Boston, and so Aaron and I would trek all around the city on the weekends trying to find moments of relief and tasting what locals considered “the best” food – bread, baked goods, and my favorite — ice cream.
+The everyday felt very hard there and I was homesick for Boston, and so Aaron and I would trek all around the city on weekends trying to find moments of relief and tasting what locals considered “the best” food—bread, baked goods, and my favorite: ice cream!

-I still think about that ice cream three years later, and I’ve finally perfected my own without the dairy.
-It’s so simple too, and really comes down to the quality of the ingredients and also the method I’ve detailed below.
+I still think about that ice cream years later, and I’ve finally perfected my own without the dairy!
+It’s so simple too, and really comes down to the quality of the ingredients and also the method I’m detailing below.
 Sure, you could lighten this up with a different base, but that’s not what I was trying to do here.
 I wanted something that felt over-the-top indulgent, which is why I poured a very generous glug of fruity extra virgin olive oil into the chocolatey coconut cream, in addition to using it as a topping.

-This might just be my best ice cream to date.
+This salted dark chocolate olive oil ice cream might just be my best ice cream recipe to date.

 - Add the coconut milk, cacao powder, coconut sugar, coconut nectar, and ⅛ teaspoon sea salt to a medium saucepan and whisk to combine.
 Bring to a simmer over medium heat, stirring to dissolve the sugar.
 Let boil for 1 minute and continue to stir with the whisk.
 Remove from the heat.